novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-163.md

 『Yaho, Not Wanting to Lose More of the Asian Market, Rushing into Hong Kong and Taiwan!』

-『Jamie Yang, Inquiring About Additional Investment in Son Joong-ui?』
+『Jamie Yang, Inquiring About Additional Investment in Son Jung-yi?』

-As titles blending fact and speculation captivated people's attention, Lee Hyun-woo received a call from Son Joong-ui.
+As titles blending fact and speculation captivated people's attention, Lee Hyun-woo received a call from Son Jung-yi.

 (Have you entered the U.S. several times but haven't come to Japan?)